itornaza/sdc-finding-lane-lines/writeup.md

 ![alt text][image0]

-Then after applying the grayscale step:
+Stage 1 - Grayscale

 ![alt text][image1]

-The gaussian blur:
+Stage 2 - Gaussian blur

 ![alt text][image2]

-Canny edge:
+Stage 3 - Canny edge

 ![alt text][image3]

-Mask:
+Stage 4 - Mask region

 ![alt text][image4]

-Hough transform and averaging:
+Stage 5 - Hough transform and averaging

 ![alt text][image5]

-Overlay on the original image:
+Stage 6 - Overlay on the original image

 ![alt text][image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with my current pipeline implementation

 One potential shortcoming would be what would happen when the lines are curved like on a road turn.
 Then the linear lines that I currently use will be enadequate to handle the situation.

 Another shortcoming could be if another vehicle is taking over and is on a line segment in front of our car.
 Then the line would be desrupted and might cause problems in my line detection algorithm.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to the pipeline

 A possible improvement would be to improve on the line averaging by using polynomial functions to detect curved lines.